Jump to Content

 On December 5, 2022, Ecojustice filed a notice of application with the Ontario Divisional Court on behalf of Environmental Defence, seeking a judicial review of Ontario’s unilateral changes to Hamilton’s official plan.
 In January 2023, we served the provincial government with notice of legal action.

-Ecojustice argues that the Ontario government is trampling on local democracy while opening up environmentally sensitive areas for destruction.
-Instead of sustainable, transit-friendly homes, the people of Hamilton will be subject to greater urban sprawl and the loss of nature and farmland.
+Ecojustice argued that the Ontario government was trampling on local democracy while opening up environmentally sensitive areas for destruction.
+Instead of sustainable, transit-friendly homes, the people of Hamilton would be subject to greater urban sprawl and the loss of nature and farmland.

 Ecojustice staff